Gurobi/modeling-examples/README.md

 - Clone the repository containing all examples or download it by clicking [here](https://github.com/Gurobi/modeling-examples/archive/refs/heads/master.zip)
 - [Start Jupyter Notebook Server](https://docs.jupyter.org/en/latest/running.html#id2)
 - Open the particular notebook in Jupyter Notebook.
-Use the file with the name that *does not* end in *colab* or *gcl*.
 - The notebook will install the gurobipy package and other dependencies.
 The Gurobi pip package includes a size-limited trial license equivalent to the Gurobi "online course" license.
-For some of the notebooks this restricted license is sufficient.
+For most of the notebooks this restricted license is sufficient.
 For others you will need a full license.

 # Licensing

 In order to run the Jupyter Notebooks you will need a Gurobi license.
-Some Notebooks can be ran using the "online course" license version of Gurobi.
+Most of the notebooks can be ran using the "online course" license version of Gurobi.
 This is a limited license and restricts the number of allowed variables and constraints.
 You can also request
 an [evaluation license](https://www.gurobi.com/downloads/request-an-evaluation-license/)
 as a *commercial user*, or download a [free license](https://www.gurobi.com/academia/academic-program-and-licenses/) as an *academic user*.
+The latter two license types allow you to run all notebooks.
 All licenses can also be requested in the [Gurobi User Portal](https://portal.gurobi.com/iam/licenses/request/) after [registering for a Gurobi account](https://portal.gurobi.com/iam/register/).

 # Download the repository